SuperSonic65535/zestiso-archiso/README.md

 • You have a high pixel density display (supports fractional scaling from 0.5x to 3x)
 • You have a computer made after 2012 with at least a dual-core processor, 4GB RAM and 16GB disk space
 **Don't choose if:**
-• You have an old, slow computer made before 2010 with less than 2GB RAM or less, and 6-12GB disk space
+• You have an old, slow computer made before 2010 with less than 2GB RAM and less than 12GB disk space

 **zestiso-xfce**
 XFCE lightweight desktop with core applications, extra utilities and some add-ons.